 4. Add Supplementary Pages

 Another great way to improve your website’s SEO is to add supplementary pages.
-These are pages that are not directly related to your vacation rental property, but can help give your website more context and authority.
+These are pages that are not directly on-page SEO or related to your vacation rental property but can help give appropriate page titles to your website more context and authority.

 Some examples of supplementary pages you might want to consider adding are: